charansai1310/budgetly/README.md

 You can test the app using the following demo credentials:

-Username: demo@budgetly.com
+Username: demo@budgetly.com,
 Password: budget123

 Roadmap / Future Enhancements

 Export analysis as PDF/Excel
-Mobile app version\n
+Mobile app version,
 Adding AI suggestions to improve finance management.

 Contributing